Benefits of divorce mediation

 The top three benefits of divorce mediation are:

-A mediation divorce costs less than average Pennsylvania divorce
+A mediation divorce costs less than the average Pennsylvania divorce

-The total cost of divorce mediation for most couples I assist is between $3,900 and $5,900.
-In fact, about 45% of my cases are resolved for less than $4,700.
-A written estimate is provided at a free consultation about divorce mediation.
+The total cost of divorce mediation for most couples that I assist is between $4,600 and $7,000.
+In fact, about 50% of cases in my office are resolved for less than $5,200.
+A written estimate is provided during a free consultation about divorce mediation, so spouses know in advance what their mediation divorce will cost.

-Compare this to the per spouse cost of the average Pennsylvania divorce—about $14,300 (Byrnes, Hristina, "The cost of divorce", USA Today, January 21, 2020 citing Nolo nationwide divorce survey).
+Compare this to the cost of the average Pennsylvania divorce: about $14,300 per spouse (Byrnes, Hristina, "The cost of divorce", USA Today, January 21, 2020 citing Nolo nationwide divorce survey).

 Schedule a free consultation about divorce mediation